cldeluna/pandas_for_pandemic_data/MyContext.md

 Their [CSSE JHU Dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) is very good and **major kudos to them** for making the raw data set publicly available [on GitHub](https://github.com/CSSEGISandData)!
 They started sharing this data in early February, 2020.
 This is a thankless and daunting task undertaken by JHU's CSSE.
 This becomes all the more clear if you look at the issues log in the GitHub repository.
 The (mostly) constructive collaborative effort to update, correct, keep the data set consistent, add data to the data set for more functionality (yes..two mutually exclusive things) is extreme.
 As of this writing, almost 900 people are actively watching the repository, over 10,000 people have forked it, and it has almost 20,000 stars.

-Many have taken this data and manipulated it to share their own work.
+Many have taken this data and manipulated it to fix issues and share their own work.

 - [JHU Region Mapper](https://github.com/WolfgangFahl/jhuregionmapper)
 - [Current COVID-19 Statistics](https://track-coronavir.us/)